- Visit one of the most important places of medieval pilgrimage, also a UNESCO World Heritage Site on a tiny island off the coast of Normandy

 - There's no WiFi at the venue and the mobile coverage there is quite poor, so make sure to download your tickets beforehand

-Big bags and suitcases aren't allowed inside.
-Please note: there are no lockers available onsite.
+Big bags and suitcases aren't allowed inside and there are no lockers available onsite.

 In summer you'll find concerts and other cultural events at the abbey.